swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 Taking an existing non-exhaustive enum and making it exhaustive is something we'd like to support without breaking binary compatibility, but there is no design for that yet.
 The reverse will not be allowed.

-## Future Direction: Non-Public Cases
+## Future direction: non-public cases

 The work required for non-exhaustive enums also allows for the existence of non-public cases in a public enum.
-This already shows up in practice in Apple's SDKs, as described briefly in the section on "C Enums" above.
+This already shows up in practice in Apple's SDKs, as described briefly in the section on "C enums" above.
 Like "enum inheritance", this kind of behavior can mostly be emulated by using a second enum inside the library, but that's not sufficient if the non-public values need to be vended opaquely to clients.

 ## Alternatives considered